Chart Color Schemes

 Greenacre - North is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Greenacre-North is among the most culturally diverse areas in Australia, with 43.5% of its population born overseas and 68.9% speaking a language other than English at home.
-The dominant religion in Greenacre-North is Islam, comprising 48.0% of the population, which is higher than the Greater Sydney average of 27.9%.
-Regarding ancestry, the top three groups in Greenacre-North are Lebanese (27.6%), Other (24.8%), and Australian (12.7%).
+The predominant religion in Greenacre-North is Islam, making up 48.0% of the population, compared to 27.9% across Greater Sydney.
+In terms of ancestry, the top three represented groups in Greenacre-North are Lebanese (27.6%), Other (24.8%), and Australian (12.7%).

 Frequently Asked Questions - Diversity